Online Density-Based Clustering for Real-Time Narrative Evolution Monitorin: Theoretical Background and Related work

-CluStream \cite{chan1982updating,caussinus1982computing} is one of the earliest and most influential data stream clustering frameworks, introducing a two-phase approach consisting of online micro-clustering and offline macro-clustering.
-In the online phase, it maintains temporal micro-clusters using summary statistics and timestamps, while the offline phase applies traditional clustering algorithms (e.g., k-means) over these summaries to generate final clusters at different time horizons.
-While CluStream supports temporal analysis and evolving streams, it requires the number of clusters to be specified in advance and is primarily suited for spherical cluster structures.
+Streaming clustering addresses scenarios in which data arrives continuously and memory constraints preclude storing the full dataset.
+Early work such as CluStream \cite{chan1982updating,caussinus1982computing} introduced a two-phase framework combining online micro-clustering with offline macro-clustering.
+While CluStream enables temporal analysis of evolving streams, it requires the number of clusters to be specified in advance and is best suited to spherical cluster structures.

-DBSTREAM \cite{hahsler2016clustering} is a density-based data stream clustering algorithm that extends micro-cluster approaches by maintaining a shared density graph capturing the actual density between adjacent micro-clusters during the online summarization.
-At reclustering time, it uses this shared density information to connect micro-clusters into final clusters more accurately than methods relying only on distances or assumptions about internal distributions.

-DenStream \cite{cao2006density} is another density-based stream clustering maintaining micro-clusters (core-micro-clusters and outlier-micro-clusters) with temporal decay weights.
-Its crucial advantage is that it addresses concept drift by gradually forgetting old data and it supports arbitrary cluster shapes like DBSCAN.
-However, this introduces additional complexity in managing micro-cluster lifecycle and decay parameters.
+Subsequent density-based approaches remove this limitation.
+DBSTREAM \cite{hahsler2016clustering} maintains a shared density graph between micro-clusters, allowing final clusters to be reconstructed based on density connectivity rather than distance alone.
+DenStream \cite{cao2006density} extends this idea by incorporating temporal decay through core and outlier micro-clusters, enabling adaptation to concept drift while supporting arbitrary cluster shapes.
+However, this flexibility introduces additional complexity in managing micro-cluster lifecycles and decay parameters.